SCLW/NIME2021/README.md

 Introduction
 ============

 The work presented here evolved from an art project that examined extended features and new design aspects of tables.
 During the development phase, transmission coils for wireless power transfer (WPT) were integrated into the tabletop.
 Playful experiments were conducted to investigate the impact of the electromagnetic field on inductive receiver devices by simply placing them on a surface above the transmitting coils.
 A simple voltage- and current-coupled modulation method was observed.
-Variations in the induced voltage of the receiver coils were used to influence the behavior of CMOS[1]{#n0hgh3achry .footnote node-type="footnote" data-value="<p id=\"n1h2q8s16ym\">Complementary metal-oxide semiconductor, a technology used to fabricate the logic family of integrated circuits (ICs) with the same name.</p>" date-structured-value=""} audio circuits.
+Variations in the induced voltage of the receiver coils were used to influence the behavior of CMOS audio circuits.
+CMOS, complementary metal-oxide semiconductor, is a technology used to fabricate the logic family of integrated circuits (ICs) with the same name.
 In the further course of the project, we integrated this effect into a series of objects, wireless sound modules, which are presented as an interactive sound art installation.

 Playability of New Instruments
 ==============================

-Operating a musical instrument on an advanced level requires previously acquired skills and an understanding about a) how to produce sound (fine motor skills) and b) how to structure the sound in a musical way[\[1\]]{#n0fnonoh6bv .citation node-type="citation" data-value="" unstructured-value="<p id=\"nlsnbb8h9xd\">S. Papetti and C. Saitis.
-Musical Haptics: Introduction in Musical Haptics.
-Springer, 2018.</p>"}.
+Operating a musical instrument on an advanced level requires previously acquired skills and an understanding about a) how to produce sound (fine motor skills) and b) how to structure the sound in a musical way.
 Digital musical instruments, embedded systems or controller interfaces represent freely configurable systems which provide their digital functions in rarely self-explanatory ways.
-A range of projects and approaches addresses this issue such as the Reactable or Block Jam[\[2\]]{#n065wvrnz8j .citation node-type="citation" data-value="" unstructured-value="<p id=\"nbk5chnf0i5\">S. Jordà, G. Geiger, M. Alonso, &amp; M. Kaltenbrunner.
-The ReacTable: Exploring the Synergy between Live Music Performance and Tabletop Tangible Interfaces.
-In Proceedings of the 1st International Conference on Tangible and Embedded Interaction (pp. 139–146).
-ACM, 2007.</p>"}.
+A range of projects and approaches addresses this issue such as the Reactable or Block Jam.

 In a similar way, parameters of analog synthesizers are mostly not self-explanatory; due to the combinatorial complexity of modular systems, it is also not obvious how underlying synthesis technique and control voltages integrate into a module's circuit.

 Exploring the functions by merely tweaking knobs, listening to the resulting sound and trying to understand the relation between controller elements and synthesis is intuitive on a beginner's level, but becomes tedious when an advanced level is aimed for.
 Furthermore, many electronic instruments require a technical environment that provides signal mixing, amplification, audio playback or MIDI controllers, etc., to be operated.
-These are some of the reasons why such new instruments obtain only little acceptance and have in many cases no further circulation[\[3\]]{#n7xqnd2zavm .citation node-type="citation" data-value="" unstructured-value="<p id=\"n0gtihxnt9q\">S. Jordà.
-Digital Instruments and Players: Part I – Efficiency and Apprenticeship.
-In Proceedings of New Interfaces for Musical Expression (NIME), Hamamatsu, Japan, 2005.</p>"}.
+These are some of the reasons why such new instruments obtain only little acceptance and have in many cases no further circulation.

 The work presented here avoids some of these problems by keeping everything low-tech and self-contained.
 Sonic expression can be anticipated playfully by allowing the musician to interact with the objects.
 Since the interaction is directly related to the spatial position within a magnetic field, the sound responds dynamically to positional changes.
 This process can be understood intuitively by the performer.

 Hardware
 ========